-While dogs are man’s best friend, they also serve double duty as man’s best protector.
+While dogs are man’s best friend, they also serve double duty as man’s best protectors.
 But just because dogs are naturally protective doesn’t mean they instinctively know how to work as a guard dog.

 If you’re thinking of getting a guard dog, there are several things you need to consider before you hop online to look for a local breeder.
 From personality to size, and training to laws, here are some of the major factors to keep in mind as you go about figuring out whether or not to get a guard dog.